Handling Inter-class and Intra-class Imbalance in Class-imbalanced Learning: Analysis Methodology

-In this section, we describe the proposed \underline{Du}ple-\underline{B}alanced \underline{E}nsemble (abbreviate as \method) framework for imbalanced learning.
-As previously described, \method focuses on directly addressing the \textit{inter-class} and \textit{intra-class} imbalance simultaneously.
+In this section, we present a detailed discussion on the inter-class and intra-class balancing strategies considered in this paper.
+We demonstrate their pros and cons in detail, and introduce several new techniques for more accurate and robust balanced learning.
+Specifically, we answer following {\bf Research Questions (RQs)} in each subsection: \begin{itemize} \item \textbf{\textit{RQ1:}} What are the advantages and disadvantages of different inter-class rebalancing strategies (e.g., under/over-sampling)? ($\triangleright$ Section~\ref{sec:intercb}) \item \textbf{\textit{RQ2:}} How can data augmentation help reduce decision bias in imbalanced learning? ($\triangleright$ Section~\ref{sec:pbda}) \item \textbf{\textit{RQ3:}} Why is hard example mining susceptible to noise and outliers, and how can more robust mining rules be designed based on the concept of intra-class balancing? ($\triangleright$ Section~\ref{sec:intracb}) \end{itemize}

+Note that all techniques discussed in this section are also components of the proposed DuBE (\underline{Du}ple-\underline{B}alanced \underline{E}nsemble) framework.
+As previously described, DuBE executes explicit inter-class and intra-class balancing simultaneously.
 This is achieved by performing duple-balanced resampling within iterative ensemble training.
-Specifically, in $t$-th iteration, inter-class balancing is achieved by controlling the target class distribution of resampling, and intra-class balancing is achieved by assigning instance-wise sampling probabilities according to the prediction of the current ensemble model $F_{t-1}(\cdot)$.
-A new base classifier $f_t(\cdot)$ is then fitted to the resampled dataset $D'$ and added to the ensemble to form $F_t(\cdot)$.
+Specifically, in $t$-th iteration, an inter-class balancing strategy determines the target distribution of class-wise resampling, and an intra-class balancing strategy assigns instance-wise sampling probabilities w.r.t. the current learning state (fitted ensemble model) $F_{t-1}(\cdot)$.
+A new base classifier $f_t(\cdot)$ is then trained using the duple-balanced resampled dataset $D'$ and added to the ensemble to form $F_t(\cdot)$. \figurename~\ref{fig:framework} shows an overview of DuBE.
+We now cover the analysis and technical details.

-Correspondingly, DuBE consists of several mechanisms to achieve these two kinds of balancing.
-For inter-class balancing, we implement the commonly used under-sampling and over-sampling, as well as a hybrid-sampling that combines them.
-A simple perturbation-based data augmentation technique is introduced to prevent the risk of overfitting brought about by replication-based over-sampling, and further diversify the ensemble to achieve better generalization.
-As for intra-class balancing, in addition to naive direct hard example mining (HEM), we propose a robust approach that performs soft HEM by re-balancing the error density distribution.
-We discuss the advantages and disadvantages of all these solutions in details with intuitive examples. \figurename~\ref{fig:framework} shows an overview of {\sc DuBE}.
-We will cover the technical details in the rest of this section.